 This practice combines all of those factors again.
 In this practice we use imagination.
 We imagine a menorah, with seven branches, with a candle on each of those seven branches.
 They are not lit yet.

 Then we combine that visualization with counting our breath.
 Obviously, our breathing is becoming more and more relaxed, but as we breathe out we count up a number, one, two, three, etc. As we’re counting, say up to the number seven, then you visualize one of those candles being lit.
 As you hold one of those candles being lit, you count again to seven (seven breaths) and you light another candle.
 You do that for all seven candles.

 We are combining the imagination, the concentration, and a breathing technique.
 In the beginning this practice may be difficult, but after a little bit of work you will be able to do this practice of the forty nine breaths pretty well, and that is good to see.
 It is good to be able to see that you have made progress and that’s excellent.

-From there, you can take that practice which is very foundational, and see those candles, and let them burn brighter and brighter.
-Inn the same way those candles begin to melt, you can melt your own personality, your own body, and all the sense of ego that you have.
+From there, you can take that practice which is very foundational, and see those candles, and let them burn brighter and brighter in your imagination.
+In the same way those candles begin to melt, you can melt your own personality, your own body, and all the sense of ego that you have.
 You melt along with the candles.
-The only thing that is becoming brighter and brighter is this profound sense of Consciousness.
+You see the flames, the living fire, and you only see the burning life within you, the effulgence of light.
+The only thing that is becoming brighter and brighter is this profound sense of consciousness.
 You are melting away all of those obscurations; the obscurations are being reduced, but the candle and the fire is burning brighter and brighter until in the end you see nothing but fire and light.